Jury selected for Jackson doctor's trial

 Murray is charged with involuntary manslaughter in the "Thriller" singer's death on June 25, 2009, at age 50.

-Prosecutors said Murray caused Jackson's death by giving him the powerful anesthetic propofol as a sleep aid at the singer's Los Angeles mansion and not properly monitoring him.
+Prosecutors said Murray caused Jackson's death by giving him the powerful anaesthetic propofol as a sleep aid at the singer's Los Angeles mansion and not properly monitoring him.

-Defense attorneys are expected to say Jackson administered a fatal dose himself while Murray was out of the room.

 FAMILIAR CASE